-As a literary historian of premodern gender, sexuality, and embodiment, the body is at the center of my research.
+As a literary historian of premodern gender and sexuality, the body is at the center of my research.
 I am interested in how social systems, ideologies, and institutions control and orient bodies and more specifically when texts explore alternate ways to be a body in the world.
 My research bridges medieval theories embodiment and ideologies of nature and "naturalness" with questions made possible by transgender studies, disability studies, queer temporalities, and critical race studies.
 Through the rubric of "nature," I consider medieval ideas of physics, both as a natural science and as an early discourse on animacy and somatechnology.

 My first monograph, Chronic Bodies: Trans Natures and Premodern Temporalities defines a premodern somatography, "body writing," across medieval medical, scientific, and literary discourses invested in the question of "nature."
 I consider the triangulation among nature, temporality, and (re)production to formulate a trans theology of embodiment.
 Instead of "finding" trans experience or identity in the past, my project thinks with "trans mechanics" - ways of interpreting experiences of transing gender (to use Jen Manion's formulation) in premodern literary imaginations.
 Please check out the page below for a full description of this project.
 My second project, tentatively titled Into the Hollow: Premodern Parts and (W)Holes, explores the ontology of medieval cavities and limbs.